ScooloV/bbpedia/docs/death_zone/new_inducements.md

 the Kick-off Event table, add D3 to the number of cheerleaders the team has if the team does not have any cheerleaders, it counts as having one.
-In addition, each time Galandril's team makes a roll on the Prayers to Nufflee table, if a natural 15 or 16 is rolled on the D16
+In addition, each time Galandril's team makes a roll on the Prayers to Nuffle table, if a natural 15 or 16 is rolled on the D16
 (or, if a D8 is being rolled as in exhibition play, if a natural 8 is rolled), the team gains an